Module: Lich::Common::GUI::Accessibility

 • widget (Object)

-The widget to add keyboard navigation to.
+the widget to add keyboard navigation to

 • can_focus (Boolean) (defaults to: true)

-Whether the widget can receive focus.
+whether the widget can receive focus

 • tab_order (Integer, nil) (defaults to: nil)

-The tab order of the widget.
+the tab order for the widget

 145